THEOplayer/samples-ios-sdk/Google-Cast/README.md

 ## Quick Start

-1. Using the terminal, navigate to the directory where Podfile is located and run:
+1. Using the terminal, navigate to the directory where the Podfile is located and run:

         pod install --repo-update

-      &emsp;
-   Please keep in mind [the included features](https://github.com/THEOplayer/theoplayer-sdk-ios#included-features) on the Cocoapods releases.
-If you want to use any features other than these, you need to create a custom THEOplayer iOS SDK framework from THEOportal with the features you wish and embed the framework in your project instead of using Cocoapods.
-      &emsp;
 2. In the player configuration, replace the placeholder `your_license_here` with your license for iOS SDK.
     ```swift
-        THEOplayerConfiguration(pip: nil, license: "your_license_string")
+    let playerConfigurationBuilder = THEOplayerConfigurationBuilder()
+    playerConfigurationBuilder.license = "your_license_string"
+    self.theoplayer = THEOplayer(configuration: playerConfigurationBuilder.build())
     ```

     If you don't have a license yet, please visit [THEOportal Getting Started](https://portal.theoplayer.com/getting-started) page.
-      &emsp;
 3. Open the project `.xcworkspace`, select a Development Team for signing and build it.

 ## License